mcgarrah/gs1_gpc_python/docs/dev/releasing.rst

 Releasing
 =========

-This document provides information about releasing new versions of the GS1 GPC Import project.
+This document provides information about releasing new versions of the GS1 GPC project.

 Version Numbering
 ---------------